gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 Recording is done on-demand, only when you want it.
 A notification will signal recording has begun.
 When you've finished you click the Stop button in the notification and the macro will be automatically saved to the sidebar with a sequential name.
 You can rename it afterwards if you'd like.

 You can also start the recording using the `+` sidebar icon, or using the command via the Editor menu or *Command Palette*, but recording is always stopped through the notification.
+It took a while to arrive at this mechanism, and for a long time the extension was a lot more complicated and confusing to use.

 After recording a macro a number of options become available via the context menu, more on those later.